Elijah Hood

-Elijah Hood (born April 22, 1996) is a former American football running back.
-He played college football at North Carolina.
+Elijah Malik Hood (born April 22, 1996) is an American former professional football running back.
+He played college football for the North Carolina Tar Heels.

-Early years
+Early life

 Hood attended Charlotte Catholic High School in Charlotte, North Carolina, where he played high school football and became an Eagle Scout.
 As a senior, he won the Hall Trophy as the U.S. Army Player of the Year.
 During the season, he rushed for 3,690 yards and 53 touchdowns.
 He finished his career with 8,981 yards and 147 touchdowns.
-He was ranked by Rivals.com as the fourth best running back recruit in his class.
-He originally committed to the University of Notre Dame but changed his mind and chose to attend the University of North Carolina at Chapel Hill.
+He was ranked by Rivals as the fourth best running back recruit in his class.
+He originally committed to the University of Notre Dame but later chose to attend the University of North Carolina at Chapel Hill.

 Professional career

 Oakland Raiders

-Hood was drafted by the Oakland Raiders in the seventh round, 242nd overall, in the 2017 NFL Draft.
+Hood was selected by the Oakland Raiders in the seventh round, 242nd overall, in the 2017 NFL draft.
 He was the last of six North Carolina Tar Heels to be drafted that year.
 He was waived on September 2, 2017 and was signed to the Raiders' practice squad the next day.
 He was promoted to the active roster on October 25, 2017.
 He was waived by the Raiders on October 30, 2017 and re-signed to the practice squad.
 He signed a reserve/future contract with the Raiders on January 2, 2018.
 He was waived by the Raiders on May 7, 2018.